 The present value of the defined benefit pension obligation depends on a number of factors that are determined on an actuarial basis using a number of assumptions.
 The assumptions used in determining the net cost/(income) for pensions include the discount rate.
 Any changes in these assumptions will impact the carrying amount of pension obligations.
 The Group determines the appropriate discount rate at the end of each year.
 This is the interest rate that should be used to determine the present value of estimated future cash outflows expected to be required to settle the pension obligations.
-In determining the appropriate discount rate, the Group considers the interest rates of high-quality corporate bonds that are denominated in the currency in which the benefits will be paid, and that have terms to maturity approximating the terms of the related pension obligation.
+In determining the appropriate discount rate, the Group vi) Pension benefits ...continued considers the interest rates of high-quality corporate bonds that are denominated in the currency in which the benefits will be paid, and that have terms to maturity approximating the terms of the related pension obligation.
 Additional information is disclosed in note 34.
-Notes to Consolidated Financial Statements vii) Estimation of current and deferred income taxes